insight-icon/terragrunt-aws-icon/README.md

 	> ##### Make sure you choose the right network!
 6. ##### Register node
 	- You will need to regster the node.
 Check the official docs
-	- Follow [this readme](icon/register/README.md) and fill in the appropriate information
+	- Fill out the config file `registration.yaml` appropriately
 	- `make eip-register`
-	- Copy output and run in shell
+	- Copy the output "registration command" and run in shell.
+Command begins with preptools...
 	- This is a one time process for most people

 7. ##### Deploy node